Micke Grove Zoo

 Micke Grove Zoo is a small 5 acre zoo that opened in 1957 in Lodi, California.
-It is located within Micke Grove Regional Park, which includes a Japanese garden, the San Joaquin County Historical Society and Museum, an amusement park, and picnic shelters and Frisbee golf.
+It is located within Micke Grove Regional Park, which includes a Japanese Garden, the San Joaquin County Historical Society and Museum, an amusement park, and picnic shelters and Frisbee golf.

 History

 In 1938, the Micke family donated the 258 acre oak tree park to the county of San Joaquin.
 The zoo opened in 1957 and Ronald Theodore Reuther was its first curator.
+The zoo, like other aspects of the park complex, was dedicated to Micke's wife who died in 1952.